RosettaCommons/FvHallucinator/README.md

 To design CDR loops for a target CDR conformation, run unrestricted hallucination.
 In this mode of hallucination, sequences are only constrained by the target structure/conformation.

 The pipeline requires all pdbs to be chothia-numbered.
 To obtain chothia-numbered pdbs, we recommend [Abnum](http://www.bioinf.org.uk/abs/abnum/) or [ANARCI](https://github.com/oxpig/ANARCI).
-Below is an example bash script.
+Below is an example bash script (also see examples/run_hallucination.sh).
 (For all options, run python3 hallucinate.py -h)
 ```bash
 #!/bin/bash